moonmaster9000/activeresource_json_patch/readme.md

     @book.author = "Arthur C. Clarke"
     @book.save

 Great!
-But wait, let's inspect the JSON that it sent back:
+But wait, let's inspect the JSON that it sent to the server on save:

     {
       "book": {